-See Appendix A and Appendix B for further information on the expected outcomes for primary and secondary aged students.
+See Appendix A and Appendix B for further information on the expected outcomes for primary and secondary aged students and Appendix C and D for further information on topics covered at CNES for each year group.

 Confidentiality and Safeguarding

 CNES recognises that at the heart of RSHE, the focus is on keeping children safe, and acknowledges the significant role that schools have in preventative education.
 In our school, we will allow children an open forum to discuss potentially sensitive issues.
 Such discussions can lead to increased safeguarding reports.
 Children will be made aware of the processes to enable them to raise their concerns or make a report and how any report will be handled.
 This will also include processes when they have a concern about a peer or friend.